blitz0p3rations/blitz0p3rations.github.io/_posts/2023-01-05-Phishing-credentials-and-bypass-2FA.md

    ![](https://raw.githubusercontent.com/blitz0p3rations/blitz0p3rations.github.io/master/uploads/aws4.png)
 8. **Access the Compromised Account:**
-   - If the process was successful, the compromised token will grant you access to the targeted service (e.g., Office 365) without requiring additional authentication steps.
+   - If the process is successful, the compromised token will grant you access to the targeted service (e.g., Office 365) without requiring additional authentication steps.
    - This demonstrates how an attacker can gain unauthorized access using stolen tokens.